capshaw/capshaw.me/posts/2020-12-22-minimizing-systems.md

 title: Minimizing systems
 layout: post
 date: 2020-12-22
-in_navigation: true
-forward: Some brief thoughts on systems and my desire to minimize them
 ---

 This will be a brief post in the hopes of writing more, smaller, posts more often.